 No. The COPS Office will notify your agency directly when the report is due.
-A notification for submitting your quarterly Program Progress Report will be sent electronically in January, April, July, and October covering activities for the preceding calendar quarter.
+A notification for submitting your semiannual Program Progress Report will be sent electronically in July and February covering activities for the preceding reporting period.
 Notification for submitting your Final Program Progress (Closeout) Report will be sent to your agency in the month following your award end date.